ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 While the study didn’t say to stop using barefoot running shoes, it did caution users to start slowly and build up their use.

-And really, that’s the key answer to this question: Vibram Five Fingers are incredibly comfortable once you know how to move in them.
+And really, that’s the key answer to this question: Vibram Five Fingers are comfortable once you adjust to them.

 You can’t just throw on a brand new pair of Vibram Five Fingers and go right out and do all the things you’d normally do in regular shoes, and you certainly can’t run a 10k with them straight out of the box.